IESE 40under40: Stan Yu’s journey from founder to global connector

 How have IESE’s entrepreneurship ecosystem and your MBA journey contributed to your path as an entrepreneur?

 I was already an entrepreneur before pursuing my MBA.
-So, let me talk about my plans after completing my MBA.
-My post-MBA plan primarily involves helping a reputable European VC firm develop its Asia-Pacific market.
+After completing my MBA, I transitioned into venture capital and now lead the Asia-Pacific development efforts for a European VC firm.
 So, how did IESE help me?
 Actually, my connection with the co-founder of this VC fund is entirely thanks to IESE.
-This founder is also an IESE MBA alumnus.
-We met at IESE’s 40 under 40 event, and we hit it off immediately, discussing whether we could do something groundbreaking together in Asia.
-So, I joined this VC last year in 2023 and have been working with them ever since.
-What we are doing now and planning for the future is very entrepreneurial.
+This founder — Igor de la Sota (IESE 40under40 and MBA’11), co-founder of Cardumen Capital — and I met at IESE’s 40under40 event, and we hit it off immediately, discussing whether we could do something groundbreaking together in Asia.
+So, I joined Cardumen Capital in 2023 and have been working with them ever since.
+What we are doing now and planning for the future is very entrepreneurial: I am building Cardumen’s Asia office from the ground up and creating the firm’s first structured bridge between European deep-tech ecosystem and Asia’s major corporates and family institutions.
+This work involves opening new capital corridors, establishing strategic partnerships, and shaping Cardumen’s long-term presence in the region.

+Looking back, the MBA curriculum at IESE was especially valuable, particularly during the first year.
+The core courses in accounting, finance, and operations were exceptionally strong and gave me a solid grounding in the fundamentals.
+That foundation continues to shape my thinking and will be essential in my future entrepreneurial journey.
 In terms of the MBA curriculum, IESE has also been very beneficial, especially in the first year.
 The foundational business knowledge courses, such as accounting, finance, and operations, were very solid.
-These courses have laid a strong foundation for my business knowledge.
-I believe that this knowledge will be very helpful in my future entrepreneurial journey.
+These courses have laid a strong foundation for my business knowledge, and I believe this knowledge will be very helpful in my future entrepreneurial journey.

 You co-founded NOCERA and IPO’d in 2022 – what a journey this must have been.
 What are your top learnings from your journey as an entrepreneur so far?